 How Long Can Pumpkin Pie Be Frozen

 For best results, only store your pumpkin pie in the freezer for up to one month.
-While it may still be safe to eat after one month, the texture and flavor could start to change.
+While it may still be safe to eat after one month, the texture and flavor could change.

 🥧 More Baking Guides